//blog · opinionOPINION

 Picture this: your Shopify store is growing.
 Sales are up.
 Your AI chatbot is handling customer questions beautifully.
 You're finally sleeping through the night.
 Then you check your support software bill and it's doubled in three months.

-Welcome to the world of per-resolution pricing — a billing model that literally punishes you for being successful.
+Welcome to the world of per-outcome (or per-resolution) pricing — a billing model that literally punishes you for being successful.
 The better your AI performs, the more conversations it resolves, the higher your bill.
-It makes zero sense, yet it's how most major platforms price their AI features.

 Let's start with Intercom, since they're the most transparent about their AI pricing.
-They charge $0.99 per AI resolution.
-A "resolution" is when their AI handles a customer conversation without needing to hand off to a human.
+They charge $0.99 per AI outcome (their term for a successful Fin AI interaction — confirmed resolved, no further customer reply, or workflow completed).

 Sounds reasonable at first, right?
 You only pay when it works.
 But here's where it gets ugly.